apache/hudi/docs/_posts/2020-11-11-hudi-indexing-mechanisms.md

 that time is often a first class citizen and construct a key such as `event_ts + event_id` such that the inserted records have monotonically increasing keys.
 This yields great returns by pruning large amounts of files even within the latest table partitions.

-## Workload: Completely random updates/deletes to a dimension table
+## Workload: Random updates/deletes to a dimension table

 These types of tables usually contain high dimensional data and hold reference data e.g user profile, merchant information.
 These are high fidelity tables where the updates are often small but also spread across a lot of partitions and data files ranging across the dataset from old to new.
 Often times, these tables are also un-partitioned, since there is also not a good way to partition these tables.